COVID 19 Vaccines

 To find out if you are eligible to receive the COVID-19 Vaccine please select the button below, which will take you to the Australian Government of Health Website.

-If you are 50 and under and are now eligible to receive a COVID-19 vaccine, the Pfizer vaccine is now recommended for you.
-See notes Patients aged 50 and under.
+If you are 16 years-of-age and above, you are now eligible to receive a COVID-19 vaccine, the Pfizer vaccine is now recommended for you.

 - Please make sure your details are up to date with Medicare.
 You can call Medicare on 132 011 , 7 days a week, 24 hours a day to help with a claim, ordering a new card or answer general enquiries.

 - Plan to book 2 appointments to receive both doses of your COVID-19 vaccine.
-It is important to book these at least 12 weeks apart – our receptionist can help you with this.
+It is important to book these 8-12 weeks apart (for AstraZeneca) and 21-42 days apart (for Pfizer)– our receptionist can help you with this.
 Optimal protection against COVID-19 will not occur until about 1-2 weeks after your second dose.

 - What to bring to your appointment:

 - Photo ID, if you have one

 - Employee ID, if you’re getting a COVID-19 vaccine because of your occupation

 - Information about your any of your medical conditions, allergies, bleeding disorders or immunocompromise (i.e. weakened immune system)

 - Information about any medications you are taking